okinawarb/okinawarb.github.io/index.md

 Okinawa.rb is a local community for Ruby/Rails users in Okinawa, Japan.
 From beginners to veterans, all those who are interested in Ruby/Rails are welcome!

-We have monthly meetups twice per month at [MGWave](http://www.mgwave.com/) and [GeekHouse Okinawa](http://blog.geekhouse.okinawa/) :)
+We have two meetups in a month at [MGWave](http://www.mgwave.com/) and [GeekHouse Okinawa](http://blog.geekhouse.okinawa/). :)

-## 🍕 What's Monthly Meetup?
+## 🍕 Wha we do in the meetup?

-Monthly meetup is organized by Okinawa.rb, where people who like Ruby/Rails get together and casually share their information with snacks and drinks!
+The meetup is organized by Okinawa.rb, where people who like Ruby/Rails get together and casually share their information with snacks and drinks!

 The meetup starts from about 7pm.
 Beginners are very welcome!
 If there is a new person, we'll introduce themselves each other and share what they'd like to do for the future.